Can LLMs Beat Classical Hyperparameter Optimization Algorithms? A Study on autoresearch: Introduction

 \section{Introduction}

 \emph{autoresearch}~\citep{karpathy2025autoresearch} demonstrated that an LLM agent can iteratively edit training code to improve a small language model (${\sim}$50M parameters), reaching a val\_bpb of ${\sim}$0.978 in less than 100 trials on a single H100.
-Building on that, \citet{schwartzziv2025} showed that TPE, a classical AutoML method, with expert-designed hyperparameters can outperform Karpathy's agent within a similar budget.
-Hyperparameter optimization (HPO) is a central component of AutoML~\citep{feurer-automlbook19a, bischl-dmkd23a}.
-These results raise two questions: \emph{(i)~how do other classical HPO methods perform on this task?} and \emph{(ii)~can LLM-based HPO methods outperform classical ones?}
+HPO is a central component of AutoML~\citep{feurer-automlbook19a, bischl-dmkd23a} that can encompass various hyperparameters of a learning pipeline, from model architecture and optimizer settings to data augmentation strategies~\citep{pineda-iclr24a, wagner-icml22a}.
+This raises two questions: \emph{(i)~how do other classical HPO methods perform on this task?} and \emph{(ii)~can LLM-based HPO methods outperform classical ones?}

 To answer these questions, we benchmark 9 HPO methods, spanning 4 classical, 4 LLM-based, and 1 hybrid, on Karpathy's autoresearch task.
 All methods operate under the same 24-hour GPU training budget with 3 seeds.
 To reduce human priors, we automatically extract 14 hyperparameters from the training script; while the ranges require some domain knowledge, the HP selection itself is automated, removing manual search space curation. \Cref{fig:convergence} compares all 9 methods using 27B LLM variants against cumulative training wall-time, showing that classical methods find better configurations than LLM-based agents within the fixed search space.
 The exception is Karpathy Agent (Code), which directly edits training source code and is competitive with classical methods, even though the latter find a similar performing hyperparameter configuration ${\sim}4{\times}$ faster.
-All LLM methods use a self-hosted open-weight model (Qwen3.5-27B); preliminary experiments with the frontier model Gemini 3.1 Pro Preview (\Cref{sec:gemini}) show competitive but not superior performance.
+All LLM methods use a self-hosted open-weight model (Qwen3.5-27B); experiments with frontier models Gemini 3.1 Pro Preview~\citep{google2026gemini31} and Claude Opus 4.6~\citep{anthropic2026opus} show that pure LLM agents do not outperform classical methods even with frontier models, though scaling benefits hybrid methods more than pure LLM agents (\Cref{fig:frontier_main}).

 Beyond this comparison, we propose \centaur, a hybrid method that combines CMA-ES with an LLM by sharing the optimizer's full internal state, including the mean vector~$\bm{\mu}$, step-size~$\sigma$, and covariance matrix~$\mathbf{C}$.
 The hypothesis is that CMA-ES and LLMs have complementary strengths: CMA-ES learns the optimization landscape but lacks domain knowledge, while the LLM brings transformer training intuitions but, at the small and mid-sized scales we test (0.8B and 27B), struggles to track optimization state across trials reliably, e.g., LLM methods show OOM rates comparable to random search despite observing full trial history.
 This motivates pairing the LLM with a classical optimizer whose state can be shared explicitly.
 We chose CMA-ES because its internal state is particularly interpretable for LLM communication (see \Cref{sec:method}).